highchair/artinruins-com/_property/233-261-richmond-st-pvd.md

 street-number: 233

 meta: ""
-excerpt: "Two mid-to-late-century buildings will be demolished for a new Brown University science lab, connected and in proximity to other biotech and sciend-related facilities"
+excerpt: "Two mid-to-late-century buildings will be demolished for a new Brown University science lab, connected and in proximity to other biotech and science-related facilities"

 thumbnail: 261-bishop-jh-2023-06-01.jpg